clovenski/mnist-demo/README.md

 - Webcam Feed: data from webcam, along with region of interest rectangle and prediction on bottom left
 - Input to Model: the image that the model receives as input

+Also, pressing the 'f' key will flip the webcam's orientation.
+This is for writing digits on the other side of a webcam (assuming the webcam is pointing down).

 ## Environment

 My environment used to develop this project: